Koteka: Tribal identification

-True kotekas as worn by the Mee consists of three types, long straight and curved used for festivities and traditional events, and short koteka for everyday use.
+True kotekas as worn by the Mee consist of three types, long straight and curved used for festivities and traditional events, and short koteka for everyday use.
 They are worn using rope made from toya (Dendrobium utile) which is then knitted with tree barks fibres (usually from melinjo) to form the rope called koteka ma taboma.
 Unlike other koteka-wearing tribes, Mee men also wear other clothing items alongside their Kotekas.
 These clothings and bags are made with the same knitted fabric of toya and tree bark fibres.

 The term koteka is used as a self-proclaimed name by Assembly of Koteka Tribes (DeMMak) organization who claimed to represent Koteka people, a union of seven major koteka-wearing tribes in the central and southern highlands of Papua; namely Lani, Mee, Amungme, Kamoro, Yali, Damal, and Moni with other sub-tribes such as Nggem, Walak, Hubla, Kimyal, Momuna, Ngalik.

 Discouragement of usage

 In 1971–1972, the Indonesian New Order government launched "Operasi Koteka" ("Operation Koteka") which consisted primarily of trying to encourage the people to wear shorts and shirts because such clothes were considered more "modern."
 However the people did not have changes of clothing, did not have soap, and were unfamiliar with the care of such clothing, so the unwashed clothing caused skin diseases.
 There were also reports of men wearing the shorts as hats and the women using the dresses as carrying bags.

 Eventually, the campaign was abandoned.
 Nevertheless, shirts and pants are required in government buildings, and children are required to wear them in school.
 As of 2019, it is estimated that only 10% highland population (in Central Papua and Highland Papua) regularly uses koteka, and it is only used during a cultural festival or as a souvenir.